-staff.
-551 She explained that Mr. Martin-Artajo had told her that they were trading in the market to "defend" their positions.
-552 Ms. Drew said that he had told her that counterparties were increasingly pushing the valuation of the positions, and by "defending," CIO could push back.
-553 Ms. Drew told the Subcommittee that, in her view, "you buy or sell something based on value, not to defend your position,"554 an approach that Mr. Iksil confirmed as reflective of her philosophy.
-555 The CIO's Chief Risk Officer, Irvin Goldman, communicated her order in an email to the credit traders, writing: Ms. Drew "does not want any trades executed until we discuss it.",556
+Ms. Drew told the Subcommittee that, in her view, "you buy or sell something based on value, not to defend your position," an approach that Mr. Iksil confirmed as reflective of her philosophy.
+The CIO's Chief Risk Officer Irvin Goldman communicated her order in an email to the credit traders, writing: Ms. Drew "does not want any trades executed until we discuss it."

 Another development occurring at the same time also signaled the increasing risk in the SCP book.
-557 On March 22, 2012, the SCP breached a key risk limit known as "CSW10."
-558 Two other risk limits, VaR and CS01, had been breached earlier in the year, but Ms. Drew told the Subcommittee that she considered the CSW10 to be the "overriding" limit.
+On March 22, 2012, the SCP breached a key risk limit known as "CSW10."
+Two other risk limits, VaR and CS01, had been breached earlier in the year, but Ms. Drew told the Subcommittee that she considered the CSW10 to be the "overriding" limit.
 559

-About a week later, on March 30, 2012, Achilles Macris sent an email to the bank's Chief Risk Officer, John Hogan, stating that he had "lost confidence" in his team and requesting "help with the synthetic credit book."560 Mr. Macris reported:
+About a week later, on March 30, 2012, Achilles Macris sent an email to the bank's Chief Risk Officer John Hogan stating that he had "lost confidence" in his team and requesting "help with the synthetic credit book."
+Mr. Macris reported:

 "Just spoke to Ashley [Bacon] regarding the issue and he has agreed to dedicate Olivier to help us with RWA targeting for Q2. ...
 [T]he objective is to determine what is the best course of action to insure that the book is and remains balanced in risk and P+L terms. ...
-[C]learly, we are in crisis mode on this."561
+[C]learly, we are in crisis mode on this."

 The OCC told the Subcommittee that, after reviewing the SCP's swollen portfolio and trading activities, it was clear that the CIO traders had made trades that violated the CIO's risk limits with "aggressive positions" in a way that was "unsafe and unsound."
-The OCC also
+The OCC also said that the credit trades taken on were "risk additive" rather than "risk reducing."
+One OCC regulator said that the trades had so many dimensions of risk that "no matter what happened, they would lose money."
+Sold

-553 Subcommittee interview of Ina Drew, CIO (12/11/2012).
-See also 6/29/2012 email from Elwyn Wong, OCC, to Scott Waterhouse, OCC, and others, "2nd Wilmer Hale Call," OCC-SPI-00071386 (describing the traders' actions in March to acquire still more positions: "Traders were intentionally doing larger notionals to drive the market their way.
+March to acquire still more positions: "Traders were intentionally doing larger notionals to drive the market their way.
 They talked about 'taking the P/L pain' versus the risk of building larger positions.").
-554 Subcommittee interview of Ina Drew, CIO (9/7/2012).

-551 Subcommittee interviews of Ina Drew, CIO (9/7/2012) and (12/11/2012).
+Subcommittee interview of Ina Drew (9/7/2012).

-555 JPMorgan Chase Task Force interview of Bruno Iksil, CIO (partial readout to the Subcommittee on 8/27/2012).
+&lt;sup>555 JPMorgan Chase Task Force interview of Bruno Iksil, CIO (partial readout to Subcommittee on 8/27/2012).

-^{556 3/26/2012} email from Irvin Goldman, CIO, to Achilles Macris, Javier Martin-Artajo, and John Wilmot, CIO, "Tranche Plan," JPM-CIO-PSI 0001267.
+&lt;sup>556 3/26/2012 email from Irvin Goldman, CIO, to Achilles Macris, Javier Martin-Artajo, and John Wilmot, CIO, "Tranche Plan," JPM-CIO-PSI 0001267.
 [Emphasis in original.]

-557 5/9/2012 email from Michael Kirk, OCC, to James Hohl, OCC, "Document 1," OCC-SPI-00021996.
+557 5/9/2012 email from Michael Kirk, OCC, to James Hohl, OCC, "Document 1," OCC-SPI-0021996.
+558 Id.

-559 Subcommittee interview of Ina Drew, CIO (9/7/2012).
-For more information on risk limits breached by the SCP,
+$^{559}$ Subcommittee interview of Ina Drew (9/7/2012).
+For more information on risk limits breached by the SCP, see Chapter V.

-$[\]begin{array}{l} \text{see Chapter V.} \\ \text{560 3/30/2012 email from Achilles Macris, CIO, to John Hogan, JPMorgan Chase, "synthetic credit- crisis action} \end{array}$ plan," JPM-CIO-PSI 0001220.
-561 3/30/2012 email from Achilles Macris, CIO, to Irvin Goldman, CIO, copies to Ina Drew, CIO, and others,
+&lt;sup>560 3/30/2012 email from Achilles Macris, CIO, to John Hogan, JPMorgan Chase, "synthetic credit- crisis action plan," JPM-CIO-PSI 0001220.
+3/30/2012 email from Achilles Macris, CIO, to Irvin Goldman, CIO, copies to Ina Drew, CIO, and others,

-[&]quot;synthetic credit - crisis action plan," JPM-CIO-PSI 0001759-760, at 759.
+&lt;sup>301 3/30/2012 email from Achilles Macris, CIO, to Irvin Goldman, CIO, copies to Ina Drew, CIO, and others, "synthetic credit - crisis action plan," JPM-CIO-PSI 0001759-760, at 759.
 See also 2013 JPMorgan Chase Task Force Report, at 45-46.